ncastro24/CPSC-357-Pizza-App-Final/README.md

 A simple pizza ordering app that takes vegetarian and gluten-free needs into account with toggles.

 iOS iPhone 11 is the recommended simulator.

+# Additional Resources

+Referenced a video by Design Code for the cart (provided by Yuki Chen): https://www.youtube.com/watch?v=fwG1pDgytDc